tassomaiass/tassomaiass.github.io/answers.md

 #### DOT & CROSS diagrams are used to represent IONIC compounds\.
 Which of the following statements is TRUE?
 * They DON'T show the INTERACTION of ions
 * They DON'T show the nature of MOVEMENT of ions
+* They DON'T show how the ions are ARRANGED in SPACE

 #### IONIC compounds typically have \-\-\-\(1\)\-\-\- bonds between OPPOSITELY CHARGED IONS and \-\-\-\(2\)\-\-\- bonds throughout their GIANT STRUCTURE\.
 * 1: strong; 2: strong